“It was when I found out I could make mistakes that I knew I was on to something.”

 Although discovery can be messy at times – as we test one notion, discard it, and then explore another – it’s crucial that we don’t repeat errors much, or else we’d ingrain faulty habits.

-Hence, repetition during practice, while being creative and flexible, is also meticulously neat.
+Hence, repetition during practice, while remaining creative and flexible, is also quite neat.

 And that neatness is essential to on-stage artistry because, to perform accurately and expressively in front of people, we need accurate and expressive habits of execution.